What’s on offer

 Looking for other kinds of investments?

 Sorted Smart Investor covers New Zealand-regulated investment offers: KiwiSaver and other managed funds, bonds and other debt securities, and shares and other equities.
-It also includes other managed investments that do not fit those categories, which are here.
+It also includes other managed investments that do not fit those categories, which are here (Managed Investment Products).

 Other kinds of investments, although they may be regulated, are not included, unless they are within the mix held by a managed fund (which can hold property, for instance).
 You won't find the following: